stump-vote/stump_vote/backend/stump_backend/stump_backend/heroku.md

 ### Prerequisites

-Using your Amazon S3 credentials, logon to the AWS console and create an S3 bucket called `stump-vote-frontend-demo`
+Using your Amazon S3 credentials, logon to the AWS console and create an S3 bucket called `stump-vote-frontend-demo`.
+Note that this bucket does not need any public access permissions; the default locked down permissions are fine.

-Also create an IAM user with credentials with read access the bucket.
+Also create an IAM user with credentials with read access to the bucket.

 ### Build React app